kevinkkkk/My-Vending-Machine/README.md

 #### class Item
 ```
 /**
- * This class represent a item in vending machine
+ * This class represents a item in vending machine
  */
 public class Item {